-Shaowu Liu received his PhD degree in Computer Science from Deakin University in 2016.
-Currently, he is a postdoctoral research fellow in School of Computer Science and Advanced Analytics Institute, University of Technology Sydney.
-His current research interests include User Behavior Analytics, Interpretable Machine Learning, and Representation Learning of Knowledge Graphs.
-Besides research, he is also a data scientist with experiences in FinTech and Digital Health projects sponsored by companies and goverment.
+Dr Shaowu Liu is a postdoctoral research fellow in the School of Computer Science and Advanced Analytics Institute, University of Technology Sydney.
+His current research focuses on User Behavior Analytics, Interpretable Machine Learning, and Representation Learning of Knowledge Graphs.
+Besides research, he is also a data scientist with experiences in FinTech, Renewable Energy, and Digital Health projects sponsored by companies and state governments.

 Can supervise: YES